Key Takeaways

 Negotiating Your Lease

-Fitness leases require specific provisions that standard retail leases don't address.
+Even without the old PCE overhang, fitness leases still require provisions that standard retail leases don't address.

 Get Landlord Confirmation of Fitness Use